Bake Play Smile

 Jump to Recipe

-Introducing your new favourite winter soup!
+Introducing your new favourite Asian inspired soup!
 Creamy and comforting, this dreamy Thai pumpkin curry soup is packed full of flavour and is oh-so-delicious.
-While I LOVE my classic pumpkin soup recipe, this soup has a lovely spiced twist that is mild enough for the whole family to enjoy.
+While I LOVE my classic roast pumpkin soup recipe, this soup has a subtle spiced twist that is mild enough for the whole family to enjoy.

-Add it to your list of favourite quick and easy soups along with this chicken and rice soup and tomato soup.
+Add it to your list of favourite quick and easy soups along with chicken and rice soup, creamy chicken taco soup, creamy zucchini soup and rich tomato soup.
 Top it with some crunchy croutons, fresh coriander or chilli slices and a swirl of coconut milk for the ultimate indulgence.

 Why You're Going To Love This Recipe

-• Quick and Easy – less than 30 minutes, one pot and a handful of simple ingredients is all that you need.
+• Quick and easy – ready in less than one hour, and a handful of simple ingredients is all that you need.

-• Full of Flavour – Pumpkin, gently spiced with warming curry, creamy coconut and a touch of lime combine to make the most delicious soup you’ve ever tried.
-It will be love at first bite!
+• Full of flavour – roasted pumpkin, gently spiced with warming curry, creamy coconut and a touch of lime combine to make the most delicious soup.
+It will be love at first taste!

-• Healthy – this Thai Pumpkin Soup is not only nourishing and ultra-tasty, it’s also good for you!
+• Healthy – this Thai Pumpkin Soup is not only satisfying and ultra-tasty, it’s also good for you!

 • Conventional and Thermomix - this recipe can be made conventionally or in a Thermomix.
 You will find both the conventional and Thermomix methods in the recipe card at the bottom of the post.